onyx-platform/onyx/README.md

 This project is authored by [Michael Drogalis](https://twitter.com/MichaelDrogalis), an independent software consultant.
 Get in touch (mjd3089.at.rit.edu) to work together.

+### Donate

+If you'd like to donate, I'd be thrilled.
+You can get me through [Gratipay](https://gratipay.com/MichaelDrogalis/).

 ### License

 Copyright © 2014 Michael Drogalis